-In this post, I’ll be sharing with you the things you can do if you’re in this city for only a day.
+In this post, I’ll outline activities you can enjoy if you find yourself in this city for just a day.

 Visit Shrines